johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 The presence of a `Cookie` or a `Set-Cookie` header field does not preclude HTTP caches from storing and reusing a response.

-Origin servers SHOULD NOT fold multiple `Set-Cookie` header fields into a single header field.
+Origin servers MUST NOT fold multiple `Set-Cookie` header fields into a single header field.
 The usual mechanism for folding HTTP headers fields (i.e., as defined in {{Section 5.3 of RFC9110}}) might change the semantics of the `Set-Cookie` header field because 0x2C (,) is used by `Set-Cookie` in a way that